When to visit the vet?

 -

 How do you know if a cat has glaucoma?
-Symptoms can include redness of the eye, tearing, light sensitivity, enlargement of the eye, and Behavioral changes such as Restlessness or withdrawal.
-However, only a veterinarian can make an accurate diagnosis.
+Symptoms can include redness of the eye, tearing, sensitivity to light, enlargement of the eye, and Behavioral changes such as Restlessness or withdrawal.
+However, only a veterinarian can make an accurate diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients..

 -

 What causes glaucoma in cats?
-The causes can be varied, including genetic predisposition, infections, Inflammatory conditions, Tumors, or eye injuries.
+The causes can be varied, including genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases., infections, Inflammatory conditions, Tumors, or injuries to the eye.
 In some cases, the cause remains unknown.

 -